maratib/maratib.github.io/src/content/docs/guides/python/fast/fast-depends.md

 ---
-title: Fast API Depends
+title: Fast Depends
 slug: guides/python/fast/fast-depends
-description: Fast API Depends
+description: Fast with Depends
 sidebar:
-  order: 1
+  order: 4
 ---

 - **Depends** is **one of the most powerful features in FastAPI**.